cdancette/vqa-cp-leaderboard/README.rst

 - We mention the presence or absence of a validation set, because for out-of-distribution datasets, it is very important to find hyperparameters and do early-stopping on a validation set that has the same distribution as the training set.
-Otherwise, there is a risk of overfitting the testing set, and its biases, which defeats the point of the VQA-CP dataset.
+Otherwise, there is a risk of overfitting the testing set and its biases, which defeats the point of the VQA-CP dataset.
 This is why we  **highly recommand**  for future work that they build a  **validation set**  from a part of training set.